Association of Friends of Astronomy

 Association of Friends of Astronomy, known by the abbreviation AFA, is a society of amateur astronomers and other interested individuals, based in Goa, India.

 History

 The Association of Friends of Astronomy began under the guidance of Percival Noronha in 1982.
 It has a public astronomical observatory that is set up on the terrace of Junta House, then the tallest building in Panjim city.
 Later, the Department of Science, Technology and Environment, Government of Goa, began funding the AFA, funding telescopes.
 In 2022, the observatory was renovated.

 In 2023, the AFA inaugurated a completely automated observation dome, the first in Goa, at the observatory in Panjim.
 It is equipped with a 14-inch automated Celestron telescope, allowing people to see the planets up to Uranus and Neptune.
 It was donated by the Economic Development Corporation of Goa as a corporate social responsibility initiative.
 The Panjim observatory is said to be the first in India.
-The telescope was donated by Goan diaspora based in California through Goa Sudharop.
+The telescope was donated by members of the Goan diaspora based in California through the organisation, Goa Sudharop.